psriramula/MyAssignment1/README.md

 ## The application

-This application needs to read the attached AddressBook file and answer the following questions:
+This application will read the AddressBook content file and answer the following questions:

 1. How many males are in the address book?
 2. Who is the oldest person in the address book?